-iii.
+ii.
 Cash and cash equivalents

-The exposure to credit risk for cash and cash equivalents is low as all counterparties have a rating of AA- (as determined by Standard & Poor's Rating Services) or higher.
+The exposure to credit risk for cash and cash equivalents is low as the Fund's counterparty has a rating of A-1 (as determined by Standard & Poor's) or higher.

-iv.
+iii.
 Other

 The Fund is not materially exposed to credit risk on other financial assets.